 On the other hand, disturbance and high hunting activity sees these animals retreat to thickly wooded forests to roost on inaccessible slopes more than 3,000 feet above sea level.
 Overall, the creature doesn’t mind roosting with other flying fox species, mainly the large flying fox.

-The Biggest Bat Is Endangered
+The Biggest Bat In The World Is Endangered

 The destruction of its habitat and profit-driven hunting have seen the giant golden-crowned flying fox become an endangered species.
 The dwindling numbers in recent years are a clear sign that its very survival is being threatened.